liubin/docs.hyper.sh-hyperform/01-GettingStarted/01-prerequisites.md

 Please follow https://www.terraform.io/intro/getting-started/install.html

-After you have installed terraform, you can verify your installation.
+After you have installed terraform, you can verify your installation with this command.

 ```